andadapt/resources/ks4/year11/cpu/PITCHME.md

 - MAR // memory address register   Stores the address where data will be read
 - MDR memory data register, stores the data that is read from memory
-- PC -  Program counter, Stores the address of next instruction to be run -AC -  Accumulator  , stores the result of calculations
+- PC -  Program counter, Stores the address of next instruction to be run
+- AC -  Accumulator  , stores the result of calculations
 - CIR - Current Instruction Register, , holds instructions current being executed
 @ol